 As horse traffic declined due to the invention of the motor car, troughs were no longer built, and due to concerns about hygiene, the metal cups were replaced with bubblers (water jets).
 During WW1, the UK government licensed pub hours and beer was watered down.

-Red Lion Pub, Feltham with Trough 1930's
+Red Lion Pub, Feltham with trough, 1930's

 Water Trough 2022

-Feltham Green c1970's Trough
+Feltham Green c1970's

-Planting of trough in 2016
+Planting the trough in 2016

-He was a member of Feltham History Group and before passed away Secretary of Friends of Bridge House Pond.
-Plus being admin to a very popular local history facebook page The Feltham, Hanworth and Bedfont Appreciation Society.
-Which one day Mark posted while watching a quiz show that one of the questions involved the 'Feltham Beauty' Cox pippin apple.
-Was originally grown in Veitch nursery, Langely, Buckinghamshire.
-The apple won a award at the royal Horticultural Society in 1908.
-Harry Veitch brought land in Feltham down Bedfont Lane, so must of fell in love with the Village to name the apple after it.
+Today the trough today is planted up in memory of Mark Savage, a resident who greatly supported community groups.
+He was a member of Feltham History Group and Secretary of Friends of Bridge House Pond.
+In addition, he ran a very popular local history Facebook page, the Feltham, Hanworth and Bedfont Appreciation Society.
+Whilst watching a quiz show , Mark learnt about the 'Feltham Beauty' Cox's Pippin apple.
+It was originally grown in the Veitch Nursery, in Langley, Buckinghamshire.
+The apple won an award at the Royal Horticultural Society show in 1908.
+Harry Veitch bought land in Feltham in Bedfont Lane, and must have fallen in love with the village to name the apple after it.

-Through the wonderful work of Friends of Bridge House pond, creating a small Market Garden which now grows the 'Feltham Beauty'.
-Planted in 2019 in memory of Mark also with a small plaque donated by Lodge Bros.
+Through the wonderful work of the Friends of Bridge House Pond, a small market garden has been established that includes the Feltham Beauty.
+It was planted in 2019 in memory of Mark, with a small plaque donated by Lodge Brothers.

-Friends of Bridge House Pond Facebook Page link
+Friends of Bridge House Pond Facebook link:

 Bridge House Pond 2019